-- 8.2a A member of the cabinet with portfolio will not be able to serve on the Licensing Committee, Environment and Safety Committee or Planning Committee or any other regulatory committee. - b.
+- A member of the Cabinet with portfolio will not be able to serve on the Licensing Committee, Environment and Safety Committee, Planning Committee or any other regulatory Committee. - b.
 No member of these Committees shall take part in any debate or vote on any matter in relation to which the member has predetermined his/her decision on the matter. - c.
 Members whose professional or personal interests might create regular conflict of interest in matters coming before the Planning Committee should not be appointed to the Planning Committee.
 A member who is about to act in a professional or private capacity in any matter in which the Council has an interest should give notice of such intention to the Monitoring Officer. - d.
 The Planning Protocol contained in Part 5 of the Constitution applies to Planning Committee Members. - e.
-For all Regulatory Committees, in cases where the Chair or Vice Chair is not available to Chair the meeting (or part of), the Legal Officer will ask for a nomination for Chair for the duration of the meeting (or part of).
+For all Regulatory Committees, in cases where the Chair or Vice Chair is not available to Chair the meeting (or part of), the Legal Officer advising the Committee will ask for a nomination for Chair for the duration of the meeting (or part of).
 The nomination must be of a permanent member of that Committee and not a substitute.
+The nomination must be seconded and a majority vote taken by those Councillors sitting on that Committee.